The 8 Best Telematics Companies in 2025

 Our experience testing Quartix

-In terms of general usability, I found the newly designed web app to be functional with an intuitive interface that utilizes easily interpreted icons to make for a simple navigation process (albeit, I found jumping between features frustrating due to its lack of memory).
-It also has some of the fastest loading speeds for retrieving reports and accessing other tools I’ve experienced with fleet software (even if its refresh rate lags behind the top providers at one minute).
+In terms of general usability, I found the newly-designed web app to be functional with an intuitive interface that utilizes easily interpreted icons to make for a simple navigation process (albeit, I found jumping between features frustrating due to its lack of memory).

 Why we like Quartix for fleet telematics

-Fuel is one of fleet management’s biggest and most unpredictable expenses, but fortunately, Quartix can help stay on top of fuel spending.
+Fuel is one of fleet management’s biggest and most unpredictable expenses but, fortunately, Quartix can help stay on top of fuel spending.

 Its system integrates data from your fuel cards through its partnership with FleetCheck.
 You’ll have oversight on spending and get reports on your vehicles’ CO2 emissions.
 On top of this, Quartix also sends alerts whenever it detects driving behaviors that waste fuel, such as speeding and idling.